Introduction Cortana Intelligence Suite

 will learn about the different types of storage available in Azure Storage.
 Also will you become familiar with

-- Microsoft Azure Storage Concepts
+- Microsoft Azure Storage Concepts: Storage accounts and Containers

 - Azure blob storage